A variational approach to Hilbert's 16th problem within the framework of global analysis: Limit cycles for planar, polynomial, differential systems

 Here

 is an arbitrary critical closed path of $E_\e$.
 In addition, from \eqref{saltoooe} we have

 We need to examine these conditions carefully.

-It is also important to stress, for those not used to it, how this result ensures much more regularity for those critical closed paths precisely because they are critical closed paths of a certain functional.
-Even though paths in our ambient space are just in $H^2([0, 1]; \R^2)$, critical closed paths of the functional in the statement of this lemma are much more regular.
-Recall that $\espacioo$ is the completion in $\espacio$ of the subspace of non-self-intersecting paths with rotation index $+1$, i.e. they travel once in a counterclockwise sense.
+It is also important to stress how this result ensures much more regularity for those critical closed paths precisely because they are critical for a certain functional.
+Even though paths in our ambient space are just in $H^2([0, 1]; \R^2)$, critical closed paths of our family of functionals are much more regular.
 By Theorem \ref{basicsecond}, the expression in \eqref{abscon} is absolutely continuous.
-Since the last three terms of \eqref{abscon} and $\bv'''_\e$ are continuous, we can conclude that $\bu_\e$ is $\C^3$ in $[0, 1]$.
+Since the last three terms of \eqref{abscon} and $\bv'''_0$ are continuous, we can conclude that $\bu_\e$ is $\C^3$ in $[0, 1]$.
 Moreover, due to the fact that the derivative of \eqref{abscon} is equal to \eqref{noder}, again by Theorem \ref{basicsecond}, it follows that $\bu_\e$ is even $\C^4$ in $[0, 1]$ because all terms in \eqref{abscon}, when differentiated with respect to $t$, are continuous except possibly the first one $\bu'''_\e(t)$, and such a derivative is equal to \eqref{noder} which is continuous.
 Note how condition \eqref{ultsal} is redundant with the above information.